So you want to make more money from your dropshipping Shopify store?

 The final sum is 20 x 16 = $320.

 Most dropshippers focus their marketing efforts on increasing traffic, but the reality is that moving the dial for this factor takes a lot of hard work and hard cash.
 Why?
 Because dropshipping is highly competitive.
-The low barriers to getting started that you enjoyed also apply to everyone else, and ecommerce is an increasingly crowded space.
-The more traffic you want, the more you’re going to have to pay for it.
+The low costs of getting started in dropshipping that you enjoyed also apply to everyone else, and ecommerce is an increasingly crowded space The more traffic you want, the more you’re going to have to pay for it.

 In 2019, the average cost per click for Google Ads in the retail sector was $2.11.